whummer/terraform-provider-snowflake/docs/resources/oauth_integration_for_partner_applications.md

 - `comment` (String) Specifies a comment for the OAuth integration.
 - `enabled` (String) (Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether this OAuth integration is enabled or disabled.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
 - `oauth_issue_refresh_tokens` (String) (Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`default`)) Specifies whether to allow the client to exchange a refresh token for an access token when the current access token has expired.
 Available options are: "true" or "false".
 When the value is not set in the configuration the provider will put "default" there which means to use the Snowflake default for this value.
-- `oauth_redirect_uri` (String) Specifies the client URI.
+- `oauth_redirect_uri` (String, Sensitive) Specifies the client URI.
 After a user is authenticated, the web browser is redirected to this URI.
 The field should be only set when OAUTH_CLIENT = LOOKER.
 In any other case the field should be left out empty.
 - `oauth_refresh_token_validity` (Number) (Default: fallback to Snowflake default - uses special value that cannot be set in the configuration manually (`-1`)) Specifies how long refresh tokens should be valid (in seconds).
 OAUTH_ISSUE_REFRESH_TOKENS must be set to TRUE.
 - `oauth_use_secondary_roles` (String) Specifies whether default secondary roles set in the user properties are activated by default in the session being opened.
 Valid options are: `IMPLICIT` | `NONE`.
 - `timeouts` (Block, Optional) (see [below for nested schema](#nestedblock--timeouts))